-A. The discovery was made in East-Africa where my wife and I studied free-living chimpanzee babies and their mothers in the Gombe National Park from 1971-1973 under the inspiring leadership of Jane Goodall.
+A. The discovery was made in East-Africa where my wife I studied free-living chimpanzee babies and their mothers in the Gombe National Park from 1971-1973 under the inspiring leadership of Jane Goodall.

 A year after we returned from the field, a scientific literature review article came out that reported the same phenomenon of difficult periods in 12 monkey species and even in two non-primate mammals.
-Then we new the phenomenon we discovered in chimpanzees was a very old phenomenon, indeed, going back many, many millions of years, being shared by mammals, monkeys and apes.
+Then we knew the phenomenon we discovered in chimpanzees was a very old phenomenon, indeed, going back many, many millions of years, being shared by mammals, monkeys and apes.

 This Dutch edition was followed in subsequent years by German, French, Swedish, Italian, Danish, Spanish, English, Japanese, Korean, and Russian editions.
 Our original research in The Netherlands has been replicated and confirmed by other researchers in Spain, Britain and Sweden.